jaseew01/JohnBrandonWebApps/README.md

 Description
 =====================
 You are controlling a snake that will move around the screen as instructed by you.
 The goal of the game is to eat as many white pellets as possible without running into yourself or running out of bounds.
+As you eat more pellets, the body of the snake will get longer.

 Specific Operations
 =====================